Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/index.md

 Welcome to the **Tutorial** guide for scenario management.

 Taipy facilitates pipeline orchestration.
-There are a lot of reasons for using Taipy backend:
+There are several good reasons to use the Taipy backend:

 - Taipy efficiently manages the execution of your functions/pipelines.

 - Taipy manages data sources and monitors KPIs.

-- Taipy provides easy management of multiple pipelines and end-user scenarios, which comes in handy in the context of Machine Learning or Mathematical optimization.
+- Taipy makes it simple to oversee multiple pipelines and end-user scenarios, especially useful in Machine Learning or Mathematical optimization contexts.

 Each step of the **"Tutorial"** will focus on basic concepts of *Taipy Core*.